DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/when-to-apply-for-teacher-training.md

 date: "2023-03-30"
 keywords:
   - teacher training applications
+quote:
+  q-jacub-pask:
+    text: "Applying late was stressful.
+I was limited in my choice of teacher training course provider, and I'd lost my GCSE certificates.
+I had to go back to my school and get new copies so I could confirm my place on the course and my student finance."
+    name: "Jacob Pask"
+    job_title: "Enter job title here"
 ---

 You can apply for postgraduate teacher training courses starting in September 2024 from 10 October 2023 to 17 September 2024.